mobak88/react-meals-app/README.md

 ### Frontend

 Create user, recipes, lists of recipes and share recipes.
-Recipe adjustments based on portions, meal planner and calorie count for each meal.
+Recipe adjustments based on portions, meal planner, calorie count and nutrinional values for each meal.

 ### Socials